 In both World Wars, many of the candidates were outstanding pupils, leaving school with prize honours, and as School and sports Captains.
 Many others did not win honours, but served and in many cases gave their lives.

 The article will also in due course describe the artefacts on display, including the War Memorials.
+A slide show of Remembrance through the years has been included at the end of this article.

 James Lewis Gilmour